Business insolvency

 Because it’s led by the court, once the process has been initiated, a compulsory liquidation is overseen by an official receiver.
 Before getting to this stage, you should always look at all the insolvent options and alternatives.

-Striking Off and Dissolution
+Striking off and dissolution

-You can apply to close down (or Strike Off) your limited company – which is also known as dissolving your company – but only under certain conditions.
+You can apply to close down (or strike off) your limited company – which is also known as dissolving your company – but only under certain conditions.
 You cannot have traded, sold off any stock or changed your name in the last three months.
 You also can’t have been threatened with liquidation or have any pre-existing agreements like a Company Voluntary Arrangement (CVA) with creditors.

 Company dissolution – beware bona vacantia